ironsheep/lightning-detector-MQTT2HA-Daemon/README.md

    sudo systemctl enable isp-lightning.service
    ```

+   *NOTE: we use a symbolic link 'ln -s' so that when you list the files in /etc/systemd/system the link will point back to where your project in installed.
+You'll see that many of your packages do this.*

 ## Integration

 Detection values will be published to the (configurable) MQTT broker topic "`{base_topic}/{sensorName}/detect`" (e.g. `home/nodes/lightning01/detect`).